The 7 best stand mixers - from the 20 that our bakers tested

 FAQs

-Is a stand mixer worth buying?
+Is there a good alternative stand mixer brand to KitchenAid?

+In a nutshell, yes.
+Having the consistency and power of a stand mixer's action in all your baking can help to deliver reliable, delicious results.
 Stand mixers are pricey, but if you cook from scratch frequently—and especially if you are a keen baker—a stand mixer is definitely worth buying.
 They help to make doughs, batters, whip egg whites, cream or mashed potatoes, in a way that no other appliance can.

 Ultimately, a stand mixer is designed to take the legwork out of laborious, time-consuming food prep tasks, saving you the effort.
 They can also be customized into other kitchen gadgets with a seemingly endless array of attachments, meaning their price tag often offers great value-for-money too.